 Two major mechanisms in concurrency formalisms are name-based communication (as in the $\pi$ -calculus) and constraint-based communication using logical, single-assignment variables (as in concurrent constraint programming [15]).
 Of these, links of LMNtal are closer to communication using logical variables in that (i) a message sent through a link changes the identity of the link and (ii) links are always private (i.e., third processes cannot access them).
-The first point is the key difference between LMNtal and the $\pi$ -calculus.
-However, LMNtal links are different also from links of concurrent logic/constraint programming and CHR in that LMNtal has no notion of instantiating a link variable to a value.
+The first point is the key difference from the $\pi$ -calculus.
+However, they are different from links of concurrent logic/constraint programming and CHR in that LMNtal has no notion of instantiating a link variable to a value.

-LMNtal links are non-directional like chemical bonds.
+LMNtal links are basically non-directional.
 However, if links are always followed in a fixed direction to reach partners, the direction could be represented and "reconstructed" using appropriate type systems.